BlueBrain/Currentscape/doc/source/installation.rst

 Supported systems
 -----------------

-The code of BGLibPy can be installed on any POSIX system that supports pip-installable python code.
+The code of currentscape can be installed on any POSIX system that supports pip-installable python code.